MSoup/MSoup/README.md

 ### Software Engineer - Innovature Technologies
 _June 2022 - Present_
-Leading a team of engineers on a SaaS product that drives the advertising of multi million dollar corporations.
+Leading a team of engineers on a SaaS product that drives the advertising of world renowned companies.
 Tasks involve being a bridge engineer to close the communication gaps between Japanese and English developers.
+Tech Stack: VueJS, AWS (EC2, ALB)

 ### System Engineer - Triplet R&D
 _August 2021 - June 2022_
 First and only full-time foreigner employee.
 A lot of my work involved meeting with Japanese clients, listening to their problems, and coming up with solutions that can be solved with software.
+Tech Stack: Javascript, Python (Django Rest Framewok)

 Accomplishments:
 -   Increased web application performance by 30% by porting over a legacy codebase responsible for analyzing sensors to detect faulty equipment, patching issues with redundant database writes